Open menu

 Fetching carrier rates takes time.
 With the exception of Flat Rate and Free Shipping methods, the system needs to send a request to the carrier’s server and fetch the response.
 The whole thing can take anything from 200 to 700 ms. The wait time quickly adds up to whole seconds your customers have to wait before they can act.

-Removing the carriers you don’t use is easy and can possibly shave off 1-2 seconds of the loading time without writing a single line of code.
-Go to Stores > Configuration > Sales > Shipping Methods and remove carriers you don’t work with.
+Removing the carriers you don't use is easy and can possibly shave off 1-2 seconds of the loading time without writing a single line of code.
+Go to Stores > Configuration > Sales > Delivery Methods and remove carriers you don’t work with.

 4. Remove Estimated Shipping to Simplify Your Shopping Cart Page